By Sarah Townsend

 “This year we celebrate the 20th anniversary of Emirates Airlines operating services to Nice, and we hope to develop the same strong relationship with other Gulf airlines.”

 Thillaud is currently lobbying the French government to open up restrictive air traffic rights for Gulf carriers to enable them to service more routes to Europe and said he does not support the US carriers’ ongoing fight to suppress further global expansion of Emirates, Etihad and Qatar Airways.

 “For me it is not a political subject; it is a subject of growth of my territory and its ability to continue accelerating in terms of economic value.”

 However, he admitted that the planned sale of Aéroports de la Côte d’Azur was a “touchy subject” among shareholders at present, because of the size and profitability of the company and the need to secure the best deal possible.

 In April, the French government sold a 49.9 percent stake in Toulouse Blagnac Airport to a Chinese-led consortium for $332 million.
 That deal proved also controversial, reportedly raising concerns that foreign investors were capitalising on France’s economic insecurity.

 But Thillaud said privatisation of his far larger group was a “completely different story”.

-Update: July 9, 1pm: Abu Dhabi Airports has issued the following statement confirming it "is not amongst the interested buyers."For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Update: July 9, 1pm: Abu Dhabi Airports has issued the following statement confirming it "is not amongst the interested buyers."For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.